-Do you want to grow your email list with a lead magnet?
+Do you want to create a lead magnet optin form in WordPress?

 Here’s a table of contents if you’d like to jump ahead:

-- Build Your Lead Magnet
+- Step 1: Build Your Lead Magnet

-- Upload Your Lead Magnet to WordPress
+- Step 2: Upload Your Lead Magnet to WordPress

-- Hide Your Lead Magnet From Google
+- Step 3: Hide Your Lead Magnet From Google

-- Load the Newsletter Signup Form Template
+- Step 4: Load the Newsletter Signup Form Template

-- Configure Lead Magnet Optin Form Settings
+- Step 7: Connect Lead Magnet Form With MailerLite

 What Are Lead Magnets?

+Usually, lead magnets are downloadable resources like an ebook, workbook, whitepaper, or something similar.
 Offering a lead magnet for email subscriptions is an effective and proven way to encourage your visitors to submit their email addresses.

 How to Create a Lead Magnet Optin Form